sushantkapare-dev/AWS_Devops_Zero_to_Hero/Docker/Q set1.md

    docker run -d new_image:tag
    ```

-## jenkins run on docker container after some days other person retsrat the jenkins so it not working what is the reason behind that?
+## jenkins run on docker container after some days other person restart the jenkins so it not working what is the reason behind that?
 If Jenkins is running on a Docker container and it stops working after someone restarts the container, there could be several reasons for this behavior.
 Here are some common issues and their potential solutions:

 1. **Configuration Changes**: When someone restarts the Jenkins Docker container, any configuration changes made within the container may be lost.
 Ensure that your Jenkins configuration is being persisted outside the container, typically through Docker volumes or a Docker Compose file.
 This way, your configuration remains intact even after container restarts.